eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 The provided student ID does not match any existing student.

     * 1a1.
-Tuto shows an error message.
+Tuto shows an error message indicating student not found.

       Use case ends.

 * 1b.
-The command format is invalid.
+The command format is invalid (e.g. missing prefixes).

     * 1b1.
 Tuto shows an error message with the correct usage format.

       Use case ends.

 * 1c.
-Performance note exceeds character limit.
+The student ID format is invalid.

+    * 1c1.
+Tuto shows an error message indicating invalid student ID format.

+      Use case ends.

+* 1d.
+The specified class tag does not exist.

     * 1d1.
+Tuto shows an error message indicating class tag not found.

+      Use case ends.

+* 1e.
+The specified class tag is not assigned to the student.

+    * 1e1.
+Tuto shows an error message indicating class tag not assigned to student.

+      Use case ends.

+* 1f.
+The provided date fails validation.

+    * 1f1.
+The date does not correspond to a real calendar day (e.g. 30th February).

+        * 1f3a.
+Tuto shows an error message indicating invalid date.

+          Use case ends.

+* 1g.
+Performance note exceeds the 200-character limit.

+    * 1g1.
 Tuto shows an error message indicating character limit.

       Use case ends.

-* 1d.
-Invalid index provided to view a specific performance note.
+* 1h.
+Performance note does not exist for the specified student on the given date for the given class.

-    * 1e1.
+    * 1h1.
 Tuto shows an error message.

       Use case ends.

 **Use case: Delete a performance note**

 **MSS**
-1. Tutor requests to delete a specific performance note of a student by index.
+1. Tutor requests to delete a specific performance note of a student on a specific date for a specific class.
 2. Tuto deletes the performance note.
 3. Tuto shows a success message.

     Use case ends.

 **Extensions**
-* 1a.
-The provided student ID does not match any existing student.

 * 1a1.
-Tuto shows an error message.
+Tuto shows an error message indicating student not found.

   Use case ends.

 * 1b.
-The command format is invalid.
+The command format is invalid (e.g. missing prefixes).

     * 1b1.
 Tuto shows an error message with the correct usage format.

       Use case ends.

 * 1c.
-Invalid index provided to view a specific performance note.
+The student ID format is invalid.

     * 1c1.
+Tuto shows an error message indicating invalid student ID format.

+      Use case ends.

+* 1d.
+The specified class tag does not exist.

+    * 1d1.
+Tuto shows an error message indicating class tag not found.

+      Use case ends.

+* 1e.
+The specified class tag is not assigned to the student.

+    * 1e1.
+Tuto shows an error message indicating class tag not assigned to student.

+      Use case ends.

+* 1f.
+The provided date fails validation.

+    * 1f1.
+The date does not correspond to a real calendar day (e.g. 30th February).

+        * 1f1a.
+Tuto shows an error message indicating invalid date.

+          Use case ends.

+* 1g.
+A performance note does not exist for the same student on the same date for the same class.

+    * 1h1.
 Tuto shows an error message.

       Use case ends.

 **Use case: Mark Student as Paid**